IsThatFearny/quartz/content/History/Paper 2 Past Paper Essay Plans.md

 > [!question]
 > ‘The Conservatives were politically dominant, in the years 1951 to 1959, because they had effective leaders and policies.’
 Assess the validity of this view.

+> [!question]
+> ‘John Major’s successes as Prime Minister, in the years 1992 to 1997, outweigh his failures.’
+Assess the validity of this view